av-ll/topic-extraction/README.md

 Then you can inspect clean.py which cleans and lemmatizes the data

+You can run wordcloud_vis.py which creates a wordcloud visualization to a png file and discusses the results

 Finally you can inspect both bow_tfidf_LDA and bow_tfidf_LSA which

 contain the 2 topic modelling techniques described in the conception phase